-For some investors, multifamily properties represent the next level of their business.
+For many investors, multifamily properties represent the next level of their business.
 The higher price tag and amount of risk involved isn’t for everyone, of course, but for those ready to take the plunge, there can be big rewards.

 If you are thinking of breaking into the multifamily market, here are 10 things to consider: